 Ever since, Cambridge has become a meeting point for some of the world’s most important and influential minds such as Isaac Newton, Charles Darwin, Tennyson, Wordsworth and even royalty – Prince Charles studied at Trinity College.

-This world class museum houses a vast range of collections, from Egyptian treasures to modern Art Glass and everything in between.
+This world-class museum houses a vast range of collections, from Egyptian treasures to modern Art Glass and everything in between.
 Enjoy regular one-off exhibitions and a constant flow of exceptional art and culture to pique your interest and like all the university museums – it’s free!

 Top tip: the museum is deceptively big so whether you have an hour or a day, plan carefully to ensure you don’t miss the parts that you want to see.

 No visit to Cambridge is complete without experiencing the pleasures of punting down the River Cam.
 Whether you choose to punt yourself or hire a chauffeur, punting on The Cam is the best way to spend a lazy afternoon and see the beautiful universities from the waterways.
 Scudamore’s has the largest selection of punts and has been established for over 150 years.

 Top tip: the chauffeur punt is worth taking for an insider’s guide to Cambridge history.

 Be inspired by the grand and ancient architecture of Cambridge and learn the history of this world-famous city.
 A tour can easily fit in with a busy schedule as guides offer 1, 1.5 and 2-hour tours that can be tailored to your particular interests.